pleasehelpme-12/smart-contracts-public/contracts/vesting/README.md

 contract they wish to withdraw tokens from.
 Tokens will be withdrawn to pre-set withdrawal address
 - Owners can perform multiple withdrawals from multiple vesting contracts at once, by calling the function _doWithdraws_.
+- Vesting contract does not explicitly incetivize users, but that is an expected behaviour.